This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 At Loyal’s beck and call until her debt is repaid, Jamie can’t easily walk away, not with her younger brother Toby left at his mercy.
 So when Loyal demands Jamie’s help cleaning up a mess late one night, she has no choice but to agree.
 But disposing of a dead man and covering up his connection to the town’s most powerful judge goes beyond family duty.
 When it comes out that the victim was a beloved athlete and Loyal pins the murder on Toby, only Jamie can save him.
 But with a dogged detective on her trail and her own future at stake, she’ll have to decide: embrace her inner criminal, or defy it; and face the consequences.

 Jamie Elders desperately wants to escape her small town, and her family’s reputation as criminals.
 Unfortunately, she makes a poor decision, and winds up in debt to her uncle.
 Since she is now in debt to him, he expects her to follow his demands.
 One night, those demands include disposing of a dead man.
 With Jamie’s future on the line, she must decide to be a criminal, or follow the law.

-Jamie makes plenty of bad decisions, as do other characters in this book, but I kept cheering for her.
+Jamie makes plenty of bad decisions, as do other characters in The Girl From Blind River, but I kept cheering for her.
 She has a heartbreaking backstory, but stayed smart and strong.

 I received a digital copy of this book from Crooked Lane Books in exchange for an honest review.